cass-e-design/p5js-wp-legacy/readme.txt

 * Using inline CSS: `[p5jswp css="html { text-align: center; }` Replace everything inside css="" with your own CSS.\*
 * Using a caption: `[p5jswp caption="Hello World"]` The caption can even include HTML if that html/any quotes inside it are properly escaped.

-All of these parameters can be used together.
+All of these parameters can be used together.<br>
 \*Note use of \&quot; to prevent breaking the shortcode.
 Using a literal " inside the attribute would end it prematurely, like how a javascript string that looked like `' it's '` would end prematurely.**

 = Usage Examples: Complete =